Syllabus (legal)

 Syllabus in a legal context refers to a summary or an outline of the key points of a court's decision or opinion.
-It is often written by the court as an official part of the decision, but it is not considered a binding part of the legal ruling.
+It is often written by the court as an official part of the decision, but it is usually not considered a binding part of the legal ruling.
 The syllabus serves to provide a quick reference or overview of the court's reasoning and conclusions in the case.

 Overview

 The syllabus is typically found at the beginning of a judicial opinion and is used to summarize the court's decision, the facts of the case, the legal issues involved, and the reasoning behind the court's conclusions.
-While it provides a useful summary, it is important to note that the syllabus is not part of the official opinion and therefore does not carry legal weight.
+The Supreme Court generally includes a syllabus in all their opinions, written by the reporter, though the Justices occasionally edit them.
+The Supreme Court is explicit that the syllabus is not part of the official opinion and therefore does not carry legal weight.
+For instance, in United States v.
+Detroit Timber & Lumber Co. the Supreme Court criticized a side for relying upon a statement of law in a case's syllabus that was not present in the opinion itself.